 (b) for temporary purposes by way of overdraft, line of credit, loan or otherwise upon its credit from a bank or other financial institution.

-17 The corporation's financial records and accounts are to be audited each year at the corporation's expense by an auditor, who may be the Auditor General, appointed by the Lieutenant Governor in Council.
+The corporation's financial records and accounts are to be audited each year at the corporation's expense by an auditor, who may be the Auditor General, appointed by the Minister of Finance.